victornoel/eo-envelopes/README.md

 Enable Annotation Processing in your IDE to take advantage of it during development.

-Simply annotate your interfaces with `@GenerateWrap` and a `Wrap` class will be generated for it.
+Simply annotate your interfaces with `@GenerateEnvelope` and an envelope class will be generated for it.
 You can now extend it to write a decorating envelope without managing the delegation yourself.

 ## What